Museum-Quality Fine Art Prints For Homes, Hospitals & Offices

-- Flower Photography: Ranging from macro and close-up flower photos to wide swaths of wildflower fields, flower photography is a universally-appealing subject that is ideal for medical office art and home interior design.
+Flower Photography: Ranging from macro and close-up flower photos to wide swaths of wildflower fields, flower photography is a universally-appealing subject that is ideal for medical office art and home interior design.

-- Wildlife Photography: This type of nature photography is focused on wildlife found out in the wild.
+Wildlife Photography: This type of nature photography is focused on wildlife found out in the wild.
 Captive animals are generally not considered to be "zoo photography" and not "wildlife photography".
 Stylistically, most wildlife photographers tend to prefer long telephoto lenses for safety reasons and to not disturb wildlife.

 Types of Fine Art Prints

-- Giclee aka.
+Giclee aka.
 Inkjet: Giclee is a French art term to describe inkjet printing.
 While most consumers probably equate inkjet printing to the average home office printer, fine art inkjet prints are actually a high-quality type of printmaking technique that is accepted in galleries and museums.

-- Lightjet: continuous tone prints from a laser, these prints on Fuji Crystal Archive paper are ultra smooth due to the use of lasers contrary to inkjet printing which sprays millions of small dots onto the paper.
+Lightjet: continuous tone prints from a laser, these prints on Fuji Crystal Archive paper are ultra smooth due to the use of lasers contrary to inkjet printing which sprays millions of small dots onto the paper.

-- Museum-Grade Cotton Rag: arguably the most archival type of fine art paper, museum-grade cotton rag are generally thicker than most fine art photography papers.
+Museum-Grade Cotton Rag: arguably the most archival type of fine art paper, museum-grade cotton rag are generally thicker than most fine art photography papers.

-- Canvas Prints: Printed on museum-grade canvas, these prints are heavily-textured which can obscure fine details.
+Canvas Prints: Printed on museum-grade canvas, these prints are heavily-textured which can obscure fine details.
 This is fine for wide landscapes that do not feature fine details but not suitable for intimate landscape photography.

-- Metal Dye-Sublimation: Dye-sublimation metal prints are created on thin sheets of aluminum that have had a fine art photography print “baked into the metal” through a high-pressure thermal transfer process.
+Metal Dye-Sublimation: Dye-sublimation metal prints are created on thin sheets of aluminum that have had a fine art photography print “baked into the metal” through a high-pressure thermal transfer process.
 This is the most durable type of substrate and print finish which makes metal prints suitable for high-traffic areas such as hotel lobbies and medical offices.
 This is the most common type of nature photography art print available today.

 Acrylic Face Mount: Numerous fine art photography labs have proprietary processes for creating a fine art print then dry mounting it flush against plexiglass acrylic or museum-quality “glass” such as TruView acrylic.
 This is a luxury fine art printmaking technique that is ideal for colorful fine art nature photos.
 I’ve seen acrylic face mounted prints at various galleries and personally feel that Lumachrome HD acrylic prints are the most eye-catching.
 Fujiflex prints are another common type of acrylic face mount.

-- Art Fairs: Many cities have annual or semi-annual arts and crafts fairs where artists including photographers set up a booth to sell their art.
+Art Fairs: Many cities have annual or semi-annual arts and crafts fairs where artists including photographers set up a booth to sell their art.
 I’ve been to many and to be honest, the quality of nature photography is almost always mediocre and cliched at best.
 Try going to one that has multiple photographers and you’re likely to see very similar nature scenics from all of them.

-- Mass-Produced Online eCommerce Sites: The cheapest sources to buy nature photography art, there are numerous sites like Fine Art America, Art.com and Wayfair that sell mass-produced artwork for cheap prices.
+Mass-Produced Online eCommerce Sites: The cheapest sources to buy nature photography art, there are numerous sites like Fine Art America, Art.com and Wayfair that sell mass-produced artwork for cheap prices.
 Quality is often sacrificed to meet profit margin targets and artwork can be produced without having been seen by a single person during the process.
 If you want cheap decor then by all means shop at these websites.
 Photographers have little say in how the work is produced as these companies are large corporate entities.

 Buy Direct From The Artist

 I have been a nature and travel photographer for nearly 20 years and have been providing services for art buyers for much of this time.
+This website features dozens of curated nature photography galleries featuring my best work created over the course of my career.
 My objective is to learn about your art needs and help you to fulfill those needs.
-Sometimes your needs call for a large, exquisitely produced fine art nature photography print while other times you might simply need a loose print sent directly to your framer for a hospital art collection.
+Sometimes your needs call for ready to hang, large-format limited edition fine art landscape photography prints while other times you might simply need a loose print sent directly to your framer for a hospital art collection.
 Regardless of what the specific need is, I can help guide you in the right direction.
 Contact me and we will figure that out together.